10 Financial Goals for the New Year

-It’s time to set some serious goals.
-These 10 goals will help you make lasting changes and take control of your finances.
-Whether you choose to do just a few of them or you are ready to tackle all of them, you can start making changes.
-You are the only one that can change yourself and it is important to have a plan to make your resolutions stick.
-Take the time to plan for the new year today.
+These 10 goals will help you make lasting changes and take control of your finances in the New Year, and beyond.
+Choose to do just a few of them or you are ready to tackle all of them, but either way, working toward your financial goals — and having a plan to make your resolutions stick — are the first steps to a healthier financial future.

-This may seem like a simple goal, but writing a spending plan each month is the first step in getting control of your finances.
-If you can write out your budget each month, and put every dollar you earn in a specific place you will begin to win financially.
-This helps you realize just where you are each month.
-It allows you to decide how you want to spend your money instead of just letting it drift away.
+This may seem like a simple goal, but writing out a spending plan each month is the first step in getting control of your finances.
+If you can write out your budget each month, and put every dollar you earn in a specific place, you will begin to improve your finances.

 Write Down Every Penny You Spend

 This is a great habit to keep not just the first few months of 2020, but the entire year.
 But it's not easy.
 In the first month, you may want to physically write down each purchase you make in a notebook that you carry with you.
 Sometimes physically writing it out makes you more aware of what you're spending.

 As time goes on, you may consider moving to a smartphone app to track your spending.
 Many budgeting apps allow you to enter each transaction as you make it.
 You can record it in both the account and the category so you can stick to your budget and recognize your budgeting weaknesses.

 Stick to Your Budget Each Month

 Pay Off Debt

 Make a specific goal on how much debt you want to get rid of this year.
 If possible, you should try to get completely out of debt, but depending on your income and the amount of debt you currently have, you may not be able to do that.